 6. Before sewing check the bobbin case always every time – the lint which inevitably lands up there can disrupt sewing in a really bad way and also build up fast.

-7. Always thread the machine with the pressure foot lever in an up position.
+7. Always thread the machine with the presser foot lever in an up position.

 Step 2 –Cleaning your sewing machine